MatN23/PyMesh3D/README.md

-# PyMesh3D Library Usage Guide
+# polymesh-ai Library Usage Guide

 Complete guide for using PyMesh3D - the transformer library for 3D mesh processing.